Phenomena

 Cash in money laundering

 Cash continues to have an essential role in money laundering and its prevention.
-In 2021, FIU Finland received 6,018 reports on exceptional use of cash.
+In 2022, FIU Finland received over 8,300 reports on exceptional use of cash.

 Several cash indicators can be used in one report.
 The most commonly used indicators were related to withdrawals and deposits of cash.